Brady, Bucs beat Seahawks 21-16 in historic Germany game

 Brady is the first quarterback to start a regular-season game in three countries outside the U.S.

-The seven-time Super Bowl champion found Jones on a short crossing route and the receiver ran it in for a 31-yard scoring play early in the second quarter.
+Brady found Jones open on a short crossing route and the receiver ran it in for a 31-yard scoring play early in the second quarter.
 Jones put his left shoulder down and got past safety Josh Jones at the goal line.

 Fournette then rumbled in from 1 yard to finish a 13-play, 86-yard drive.
 He scored two plays after a wide-open Scotty Miller caught a 22-yard pass and went down while bobbling the ball at the 5.